canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ### Generate a worker node token from the control plane node

-In the shell connected to your control plane node, run the following command to get a token that'll be used by the worker node to join the cluster.
+In the shell connected to your control plane node, run the following command to get a token that'll be used by the other node to join the cluster.

+**If you want to create a worker node, append the `--worker` argument.**

 ```
-sudo k8s add-node expert-elf
+sudo k8s add-node expert-elf [--worker]
 ```

 **Note**: It's best to give the new node the same name as the hostname of the worker node.

 A base64 string should be printed to your terminal.
 Copy it.

-### Join the cluster from the worker node
+### Join the cluster from the other node

 Open a shell to the worker node: